 Communication and Coordination

-77% of construction projects suffer significant lags due to poor communication.
+77% of construction projects suffer significant lags due to poor communication4.
 When your entire team works from one system, those delays shrink dramatically.
 Project status updates happen in real time.
 Client communications are tracked.
 Nobody's working from outdated information.

 Data-Driven Decision Making

-Executives using four or more data systems spend at least 1,300 hours per year assembling data into usable reports.
+Executives using four or more data systems spend at least 1,300 hours per year9 assembling data into usable reports.
 That's more than half a work year spent copying numbers between systems instead of making decisions with them.
 A CRM makes that data instantly available through dashboards— bid pipeline, project profitability, team capacity— without the assembly work.

 Competitive Advantage